 U.S. Department of Labor (DOL) - Employment and Training Administration (ETA) and Women's Bureau

 Grants to USA community-based nonprofit organizations to facilitate workplace readiness for women.
-Applicants are advised that required registrations may take up to four weeks to complete.
+Applicants are advised that required registrations may take several weeks to complete.
 Eligible programs are those that prepare women to work in fields in which women are historically underrepresented or where women are disproportionately concentrated in the lower-wage occupations.
 The Women in Apprenticeship and Nontraditional Occupations (WANTO) grant helps to expand pathways for women to enter and lead in all industries.